Further information about libraries is available on the Libraries page.

 Reminiscence. *Not every Thursday.
 2 - 3pm Take a trip down memory lane at your local East Riding Library.
 Use our great range of memory boxes containing items such as photographs, books and even food packaging to relive the sights and sounds of days gone by.
 Reminiscence is a social group for older people to meet new friends and have fun sharing stories.
 Reminiscence is also proven to be beneficial for those living with Dementia and their carers, and is endorsed by the Alzheimer’s society. *This activity doesn't happen every Thursday and places are limited so please phone Beverley Library (01482) 392750 for dates and availability.

 Bounce and Rhyme sessions for toddlers.
-9.45 - 10.15 am and 2.15 - 2.45 pm.
-10 March 2017, 31 March 2017.
+Every three weeks.
+9.45 - 10.15 am and 2.15 - 2.45 pm. *Please phone (01482) 392750 to confirm next sessions.
 Experts have discovered that if a child knows eight nursery rhymes by heart by the time they are four years old, they are usually among the best at reading and spelling in their class by the time they are in Year 3.
 Enjoy sharing songs and rhymes with your pre-school children in a group setting, and help increase their language concentration and listening skills in these fun sessions.
 Please note - booking is essential.

 Getting there Beverley Library is situated within the Treasure House on the ground floor.

 By bus - the library is a five minute walk from Beverley Bus Station.